codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 ## Resources

-We've provided a [repo with examples on GitHub](https://github.com/codatio/sdk-link/tree/main/examples) that illustrate how to add the Embedded Link component to your project.
+We've provided a [repo with examples on GitHub](https://github.com/codatio/sdk-link/tree/main/examples) that illustrate how to add the Link component to your project.

 ## Prerequisites

 - **Customized auth flow settings**
   If you haven't already done so, customize Link on the <a href="https://app.codat.io/settings/link-settings" target="_blank">**Link settings**</a> page in the Codat Portal.
 For example, add UI copy, set file upload options, choose to make steps optional, or disable steps.
-The settings apply to both Embedded Link and Hosted Link.
+You can also do this using Link's [advanced options](/auth-flow/authorize-embedded-link#advanced-options).
 - **Your application**
   You'll need a JavaScript application to render the component in (e.g. React, Angular).
 It should take care of creating companies programmatically and retrieving the `companyId` of any company you want to authorize.